- May 10, 2018

 Written by Mark Hudson, May 10, 2018

 Today’s retail product development and sourcing practices are increasingly complex, where multiple functions, processes and suppliers in different countries must collaborate like a virtual orchestra to produce products within short lead times.
 Failure to get the right product mix in front of the increasingly demanding consumer could mean failure of a product, brand or company.
-Product Lifecycle Management and retail sourcing tools help retailers get products to market on time through expanded visibility into critical issues which might impact the product lifecycle.
+PLM software and retail sourcing tools help retailers get products to market on time through expanded visibility into critical issues which might impact the product lifecycle.

 Major Pains of Retail Supply Chains: